 One—Administer the annual Entrepreneurial Roundtable.
 This spring event gathers business practitioners, faculty, and students to the Lamoni campus to learn, question, network, and be inspired by each other.
 Through a combination of active participation and exposure to nationally-recognized entrepreneurs, participants will eliminate some of their self-imposed limitations.

 Two—Support and encourage Graceland Enactus (formerly Students in Free Enterprise, or SIFE).
 This is a worldwide organization with chapters in over 500 U.S. colleges and universities.
 Its mission is to provide college students the best opportunity to make a difference and to develop leadership, teamwork and communication skills through learning, practicing and teaching the principles of free enterprise.
 In 2006 the Graceland SIFE team was named National Champion, and went on to place second at the World Expo in Paris, France.
-The 2012 Team placed among the top eight US teams at National Expo, and the 2013 team was named a Regional Exposition Champion for the 12th time in 13 years in April 2013.
+The 2014 Team placed among the top twelve US teams at the Enactus National Exposition.

 Three—Sponsor courses in the area of entrepreneurship and free enterprise.
 When possible, successful entrepreneurs are designated as adjunct faculty and employed to bring another perspective to the classroom.
 Graceland Enactus is not only a student organization, but is also offered as the C.H.
 Sandage School of Business course entitled Free Market Practicum, which can be taken for upper division academic credit.